 To some extent, any district that utilizes remote hearings applies trauma-informed practices.
-Use of remote proceedings can prevent trauma in survivors, increase their sense of safety and reduce trauma incurred simply by interacting with the court system.
+Use of remote proceedings can reduce further trauma for survivors, increase their sense of safety and reduce trauma incurred simply by interacting with the court system.
 Remote court proceedings will and should remain a fixture in family courts, but the issues raised resulting in their ineffectiveness must be addressed to ensure success and continued use.